ludwig-ai/ludwig-docs/docs/configuration/features/set_features.md

 The string values are transformed into a binary (int8 actually) valued matrix of size `n x l` (where `n` is the size of the dataset and `l` is the minimum of the size of the biggest set and a `max_size` parameter) and added to HDF5 with a key that reflects the name of column in the dataset.
-The way sets are mapped into integers consists in first using a tokenizer to map from strings to sequences of set items (by default this is done by splitting on spaces).
+The way sets are mapped into integers consists in first using a tokenizer to map each input string to a sequence of set elements (by default this is done by splitting on spaces).
 Next a dictionary is constructed which maps each unique element to its frequency in the dataset column.
 Elements are ranked by frequency and a sequential integer ID is assigned in ascending order from the most frequent to the most rare.
 The column name is added to the JSON file, with an associated dictionary containing